 This exam was going reasonably well, so we booked our next appointment and went on to the hotel.
 The following day we planned on heading home after breakfast.
 Gary had been feeling extremely unwell all morning.
 We delayed leaving so he could lay down for 30 minutes before we headed out for a three-hour drive.
 His blood pressure was back down to the 80/50 range, and Gary was feeling pressure in his chest area.
 After some hesitation, he decided we should leave as scheduled.

 We made it to the city limits of Little Rock

 The pressure in his chest was not relieving, and he still felt woozy.
 I turned the car around and headed to the emergency room.
 I have learned chest pain will take you to the front of the E.R. admission line every time.
 Triage went smoothly, and they took him straight back for an EKG.
 His blood pressure had returned to a reasonably healthy level again.
 Of course, it had.

 The E.R. doctor and I had a spirited discussion about possible causes, and he decided a cardiology consult was needed.
 Five hours, an EKG, Chest x-ray, multiple blood tests and monitoring showed aside from the electrical problems Gary has, his heart it is in fact in good shape.
 The cardiologist contacted neurology, reviewed his exam results from the day before, and my descriptions of the events that had taken place over the last few months.
-He returned with an opinion; this was the result of autonomic peripheral neuropathy.
+He returned with an opinion; this was the result of autonomic Neuropathy describes damage to the peripheral nervous...
+More.
 The diagnosis: Orthostatic hypotension.
 Just another day in Superficial Siderosis paradise.

 They sent us home with a few suggestions on living with this new diagnosis